psolvx/writeups/ctf/FlareOn 11  - sshd (rev, forensic).md

 ![../attachments/Pasted-image-20250127113529.png](/attachments/Pasted-image-20250127113529.png)

 The signature containing the key and nonce can be found in the crashdump.

 ![../attachments/Pasted-image-20250127123731.png](/attachments/Pasted-image-20250127123731.png)

 The decrypted shellcode connects to a socket using a hardcoded ip and port number.
 It receives a key, nonce, length of a filename and a filename.
 It then reads from the given file, encrypts the data using ChaCha20 and sends it to the socket.

 ![../attachments/Pasted-image-20250127114343.png](/attachments/Pasted-image-20250127114343.png)
 ![../attachments/Pasted-image-20250127124033.png](/attachments/Pasted-image-20250127124033.png)

 Searching the stack area in the crashdump we find what could potentially be the filename.
 From the disassembly we know that the key and nonce are placed above the filename on  the stack and the encrypted data starts 0x100 bytes below the start of the filename.

 ![Pasted-image-20250127115605.png](/attachments/Pasted-image-20250127115605.png)

 The ChaCha20 implementation looks very similar to an opensource one from github (https://github.com/Ginurx/chacha20-c) but trying the decryption with the recovered data doesn't work.
 Here are the details of the implementation:

 ![../attachments/Pasted-image-20250127114553.png](/attachments/Pasted-image-20250127114553.png)
 ![../attachments/Pasted-image-20250127114608.png](/attachments/Pasted-image-20250127114608.png)
 ![../attachments/Pasted-image-20250127114626.png](/attachments/Pasted-image-20250127114626.png)
 ![../attachments/Pasted-image-20250127114713.png](/attachments/Pasted-image-20250127114713.png)
 ![../attachments/Pasted-image-20250127114746.png](/attachments/Pasted-image-20250127114746.png)

 I didn't know what I was missing in the decryption, so I decided to emulate the whole shellcode instead.
+Later from other writeups i found out that one of the initial constant bytes was changed.
+Here is the python script i wrote using unicorn engine:

 ```
 from unicorn import *
 from unicorn.x86_const import *

+shellcode_file = 'shellcode.bin'

+f = open(shellcode_file, 'rb')
+try:
+    code = f.read()
+finally:
+    f.close()

 key = bytes.fromhex('8dec9112eb760eda7c7d87a443271c35d9e0cb878993b4d904aef934fa2166d7')
 nonce = bytes.fromhex('111111111111111111111111')
 data = bytes.fromhex('a9f63408422a9e1c0c03a8089470bb8daadc6d7b24ff7f247cda839e92f7071d0263902ec1580000')